darciu/DjangoBlog/README.md

 Open up terminal (shell) in 'blog' main folder.
 Next type in: 'python manage.py runserver'.
 Next you can open application in your browser putting this address: http://127.0.0.1:8000/

+## Development

+There will be some functionalities added and CSS improved.

 ## Author